php-fig/fig-standards/accepted/PSR-7-http-message.md

      *     provided status code; if none is provided, implementations MAY
      *     use the defaults as suggested in the HTTP specification.
      * @return self
-     * @throws \InvalidArgumentException For invalid status code arguments.
+     * @throws \InvalidArgumentException for invalid status code arguments.
      */
     public function withStatus($code, $reasonPhrase = '');